THOMASELOVE/431-classes-2024/class16/README.md

 2. Our next class (Class 17) will be Thursday 2024-10-24.
 It will be an "Ask Me Anything" / Project A Help Session conducted by Dr. Love over Zoom, rather than in person.
 3. Class is cancelled on Tuesday 2024-10-22 and Office hours are canceled on Monday 2024-10-21 and Tuesday 2024-10-22.
 Enjoy your Fall Break.
 4. Our next in-person class will be Class 18, on Tuesday 2024-10-29.
+5. Part of today's class will be devoted to discussing the [results from Breakout Activity 3](https://github.com/THOMASELOVE/431-classes-2024/blob/main/movies/breakout3_results.md) (in the Favorite Movies saga.)

 ## Quiz 1